stuboo/handbook/docs/procedures/oasis-repair.md

 parent: Procedures
 ---

-# Repair of Obstetric Anal Sphincter Injury
+# Repair of Obstetric Anal Sphincter Injury (OASIs)
 {: .no_toc }

 ## Table of contents